nrgapple/alvr-freePIE-tracking/README.md

 # alvr-freePIE-tracking
-Tracking for [ALVR](https://github.com/polygraphene/ALVR) using freePIE and OpenVR tracking
+6 Dof tracking for [ALVR](https://github.com/polygraphene/ALVR) using freePIE and OpenVR tracking.

+Works with a Vive tracker or just one of your controllers!

 ## Usage